UltraBob/ddev-drupal-code-quality/README_ADDON.md

 During installation, the add-on copies CI-parity config files into the project root.
 If conflicts are detected, you can choose to back up and replace, skip, or abort.
 Skipping a config may reduce CI parity.
+The installer will prompt for:
+- Conflict handling (default: skip unless you choose replace/abort).
+- PHP tooling dependencies (install `drupal/core-dev` or run `ddev composer install`).
+- Node toolchain location (project root or `web/core`).
+- Missing Drupal JS dependencies when a root `package.json` exists.
+- IDE settings (merge/overwrite/skip when templates are available).
 The installer runs in bash so it does not require host PHP.

 If PHPStan/PHPCS/PHPCBF binaries are missing, the installer prompts to add